zhouyuheng2003/DSD2024-rock-house/README.md

 ## 📻 News

-2024.3.28:
+2024.3.28: We have finished the second version of the [Diagram of the Android Part](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/component%20diagram%20and%20class%20diagram.v2.pdf).

 2024.3.27: RAs provide some advice to improve the specification and the diagram, the modification work is in progress.

 2024.3.26: We have finished the first version of the [Diagram of the Android Part](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/Diagram.png).
-Our team leader have a meeting with other PMs.
+Our team leader has a meeting with other PMs.

 2024.3.23: We have finished the first version of the [Software Architecture Specification from Android Group](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Group%20Document/Software%20Architecture%20Specification%20from%20Android%20Group%20v1.pdf).